-Despite his liberal views Sieyès continued with his entry into the church, being ordained as an abbé (abbot) in 1772.
-His career in the clergy was moderately successful but far from happy.
+Despite his liberal views, Sieyès continued his clerical career and was ordained as an abbé (abbot) in 1772.
+His time in the clergy was moderately successful but far from happy.
 After waiting two years for a posting, Sieyès finally obtained a position in the diocese of Chartres.
-He eventually rose to the offices of vicar-general, cathedral canon and diocesan chancellor – however while his own career was progressing slowly, Sieyès became acutely aware of how churchmen of noble birth but mediocre were moving quickly up the ranks.
+He eventually rose to the offices of vicar-general, cathedral canon and diocesan chancellor.
+While his own career progressed slowly, Sieyès became aware of how churchmen of noble birth but mediocre ability were moving quickly up the ranks.
 As his dissatisfaction with the church grew, so too Sieyès’ interest in the nation’s unfolding political crisis.

-In August 1788 the king decreed the convocation of the Estates General, scheduling it for the middle of 1789.
-At this point there was uncertainty about the composition and operation of the Estates General.
-The Estates General had not met since 1614; it had never followed consistent structures or procedures; and there was no constitutional requirement for it to take any particular form.
-This uncertainty triggered a national discussion about how the formation, operation and powers of the Estates General.
-In September 1788 the Paris parlement ruled that the Estates General must take the same form as its last meeting in 1614 – that is, with voting conducted by order rather than by head.
-The following month Jacques Necker, who had proposed doubling the representation of the Third Estate at the Estates General, summoned an Assembly of Notables to provide advice on the matter.
-Government censorship was also relaxed, allowing pundits and ideologues to write extensively about the forthcoming Estates General.
+In September 1788, the Paris parlement ruled the Estates-General must adopt the same form as it had in 1614 – that is, with voting conducted by order rather than by head.
+The following month Jacques Necker, who had proposed doubling the representation of the Third Estate at the Estates-General, summoned an Assembly of Notables to provide advice on the matter.
+Government censorship was also relaxed, allowing pundits and ideologues to write extensively about the forthcoming Estates-General.

 “What is the Third Estate?
 Everything.